gleb-kov/competitive_programming/README.md

-There will be some solved tasks from acm.timus.ru
+There will be some solved tasks from http://acm.timus.ru